A Nonlinear Plancherel Theorem with Applications to Global Well-Posedness for the Defocusing Davey-Stewartson Equation and to the Inverse Boundary Value Problem of Calder\'on: Concentration Compactness and a d-bar Problem

 \begin{enumerate} \item[(P1)] Almost orthogonal decomposition for $f$,

 \item[(P2)] Almost orthogonal decomposition for $u_n^{app}$,

 \item[(P3)] Negligible off-diagonal interactions,

 \end{enumerate} Here we remark that all implicit constants should be universal.
 However, all expressions $o_n(1)$, which decay to zero as $n \to \infty$, may have a decay rate that depends on all parameters in our problem, namely $q^k$, $\lambda_n^k$ and $y_n^k$ (but not on $f$).
+It is for this reason that the $o_n(1)$ term is not included in the first term on the right in (P1).

 We first verify that these three properties (P1), (P2) and (P3) suffice in order to prove Proposition~\ref{PropLimC}.
 To see that, we observe that in view of \eqref{Lqk}, the approximate solution $u_n^{app}= u_n^{app}(f)$ satisfies